- Home

 Ask your local bike shop or regional sports trust about cycling clubs in your area, if you want to ride with others.
 You could also get friends and family along on some fun rides or short trips to the shops, playground, library or pool.

-Bike Bridge is a free programme for former refugee and migrant men and women at Addington School - supported by Te Mana Ora | Community and Public Health.
+Bike Bridge is a FREE programme for former refugee and migrant women at Addington School - supported by Te Mana Ora | Community and Public Health.

 The sessions are fun and you can also meet new people.
 Children welcome!